How much does a General Liability Claims Examiner make in the United States?

 -

-Claims Examiner I reviews, evaluates, and processes insurance claims and makes recommendations for resolution.
-Examines and authorizes insurance claims investigated by insurance adjusters.
-Being a Claims Examiner I studies reports prepared by adjusters and similar claims to determine the extent of insurance coverage and validity of the claim.
-Communicates with agents, claimants, and policy holders.
-Additionally, Claims Examiner I determines settlement according to organization practices and procedures.
-May require a bachelor's degree.
-Typically reports to a supervisor or manager.
+Claims Examiner I examines and adjudicates insurance claims to determine coverage, validity, and appropriate payment in accordance with policy terms and regulations.
+Reviews claim documentation, policy provisions, and supporting evidence to assess liability and exposure.
+Being a Claims Examiner I authorizes claim payments within established authority limits.
+Investigates questionable or complex claims and coordinates with adjusters, providers, or external parties as needed.
+Additionally, Claims Examiner I documents findings, decisions, and rationale clearly within the claims system.
+Ensures compliance with company guidelines, regulatory requirements, and service standards.
+Requires a bachelor's degree.
+Typically reports to a manager.
 The Claims Examiner I work is closely managed.
 Works on projects/matters of limited complexity in a support role.
 To be a Claims Examiner I typically requires 0-2 years of related experience.
 View Claims Examiner I SalaryAlternate Job Titles:Claim Review and Settlement Examiner I, Insurance Claims Examiner I

 -

-Claims Examiner II reviews, evaluates, and processes insurance claims and makes recommendations for resolution.
-Examines and authorizes insurance claims investigated by insurance adjusters.
-Being a Claims Examiner II studies reports prepared by adjusters and similar claims to determine the extent of insurance coverage and validity of the claim.
-Communicates with agents, claimants, and policy holders.
-Additionally, Claims Examiner II determines settlement according to organization practices and procedures.
-May require a bachelor's degree.
-Typically reports to a supervisor or manager.
+Claims Examiner II examines and adjudicates insurance claims to determine coverage, validity, and appropriate payment in accordance with policy terms and regulations.
+Reviews claim documentation, policy provisions, and supporting evidence to assess liability and exposure.
+Being a Claims Examiner II authorizes claim payments within established authority limits.
+Investigates questionable or complex claims and coordinates with adjusters, providers, or external parties as needed.
+Additionally, Claims Examiner II documents findings, decisions, and rationale clearly within the claims system.
+Ensures compliance with company guidelines, regulatory requirements, and service standards.
+Requires a bachelor's degree.
+Typically reports to a manager.
 The Claims Examiner II occasionally directed in several aspects of the work.
 Gaining exposure to some of the complex tasks within the job function.
-To be a Claims Examiner II typically requires 2 -4 years of related experience.
+To be a Claims Examiner II typically requires 2-4 years of related experience.
 View Claims Examiner II SalaryAlternate Job Titles:Claim Review and Settlement Examiner II, Insurance Claims Examiner II

 -